pipelight/doc.pipelight/helpers/service/overview.md

 }
 ```

+::: info Opinionated dockerfile usage

 By default, the helper automatically seaks a file in `.docker/Dockerfile.<suffix>`.
 to build the image.
 It enforces images to be declared as dockerfiles in a uniq and tidy directory.

-It is then possibe to make an idea on the deployment procedure just by having a glance to the `.docker` directory of your project.
+It is then possible to make an idea on the deployment procedure just by having a glance at the `.docker` directory of your project.

 ```sh
 .docker